KenU798/StartHere/README.md

     <https://docs.anaconda.com/anaconda/install/>

-    Please install the latest version (currently the Python 3.7 version).
+    Install the latest version (currently Python 3.7).
 I try to keep all my notebooks updated to run the latest version.

 2. Verify your installation after install by following the instructions at this link: